MaheshJayasankar/MaterialFancyButtons/README.md

    fancy:mfb_text="Thumbs Up Button"/>
 ```

 The above code will load the FontAwesome font and display the unicode character 0xF087 as an icon for the button.
-As per FontAwesome v4.7 this character will display as a "Thumbs Up".
-Since remembering the unicode mapping of each special font character is tedious, an easy alternative would be to use the attribute `fancy:mfb_icon="THUMBS_O_UP"`.
+As per FontAwesome v4.7 font, this character will display as a "Thumbs Up".
+But, remembering the unicode mapping of each special font character is tedious, moreover the font file name would have to be repeatedly specified for every tag.
+So, an easy alternative would be to use the attribute `fancy:mfb_icon="FAWI_THUMBS_O_UP"` instead.
+Therefore, this approach is suitable only when using icon-fonts that are not currently supported by this library.

 **Please note** that when using `fancy:mfb_icon` you don't need to use `fancy:mfb_iconFont` and `fancy:mfb_fontIconResource`.
 If either attribute is present, they will be overriden by the `fancy:mfb_icon` attribute and ignored.